 Is Notarizing for Relatives Permitted?

 If a relative asks you to notarize a document, the first thing to do is check your state’s law.
-A few states prohibit notaries from notarizing for family members, but some allow it, so check with your state’s laws.
+A few states prohibit notaries from notarizing for relatives but some allow it, so check with your state’s laws.

-If your state allows notarizing for family members, remember that you still have to follow all of the standard legal rules and guidelines for identifying the signer and completing the notarization.
+If your state allows notarizing for relatives, remember that you still have to follow all of the standard legal rules and guidelines for identifying the signer and completing the notarization.

 If you live in a state, like New York state, that allows notarizations for a relative, you’ll also want to make sure that you’re not named in the document and won’t receive any financial benefit from the transaction.
 If you have any involvement in the document at all, it’s best to decline to notarize and recommend the relative to a different Notary.
 This should also be flagged if your spouse asks you to verify their signature.
 If you could benefit from a transaction in any way, it’s best to have another Notary validate the document.